Dangerous Corner: Act II

-Charles admits that he deliberately led Robert and Martin to suspect one another to cover the fact that he'd taken the money himself.
+Charles admits that he deliberately led Robert and Martin to suspect one another to cover the fact that he had taken the money himself.
 But he insists that he was planning to return it within a week and that it was not the cause of Martin's suicide.
 As others try to blame him for Martin's death, he remains defiant in his insistence that Robert should never have begun the process of revealing secrets.
 Increasingly angry over having been forced into his confession, Charles admits to having had a personal contempt for Martin and suggests that there are still more secrets being kept that are the reason.
 Knowing that hers is one of the secrets to which Charles is referring, Freda now confesses that the reason her marriage to Robert has been unhappy is that she was having an affair with Martin and had long been in love with him.
 A jealous Gordon then proclaims that he too was in love with Martin, and he declares himself to have been a much greater object of Martin's affection than Freda had been.
 At this point, Betty arrives at the house, indignant at being left out, to discover the men on the brink of fighting.